acseker/Animal-Recognition-Website/README.md

 First, a basic webpage is designed, containing 16 different animal images to inform the user about the used animal classes.
 There are also two buttons for uploading images and making prediction.
-Webpage file is located in `templates` folder.

 <img src="/images/image1.png" width="400">

 Then, a CNN is trained with the dataset that contains 16 different animal images.
-You can do a new training using `training.ipynb`.
 Finally, the trained CNN and the designed webpage are connected to each other to transfer the uploaded images.